RevealingHourCreations/revealinghourcreations.github.io/_posts/2014-05-15-bower-and-rails.markdown

 The `--save` flag updates your bower.json file, adding the package to the dependencies of your project.
 The `bower.json` file will now have an entry corresponding to jquery version 1.9.0 in its dependencies.

 Now, you should see a folder called jquery in `vendor/assets/javascripts`.
 This will contain jquery's source files, and its own `bower.json` file.
-Uncomment the line `// require jquery` by adding `=` making it `//= require jquery' in the `application.js` file.
+Uncomment the line `// require jquery` by adding `=` making it `//= require jquery` in the `application.js` file.

 Restart your app and jquery should be working fine.
 Repeat the process for jquery-ujs as an exercise.